Degenerate Complex Monge Ampere Equation Part I: Abstract

 \section{Abstract}

 We describe the behavior of the singularities of solutions to degenerate complex Monge-Amp\`ere equations on K\"ahler manifolds.
-This was not resolved since the fundamental paper of S-T Yau \cite{y} on this subject.
+This fundamental question had remained unsolved since the pioneering paper by S-T Yau \cite{y} on this subject.